 If you’re using a desktop computer right now, hover over the image below to see this in action.

 There are a variety of free WordPress Pinterest Plugins available to help grow your following from your website, including Follow Me Badges and Gallery Widgets.
 If you have a showcase page in The Make It Collective Directory, we’ve taken care of the Pin It Button for you, making it super easy for our website visitors to upload your product pics from your listing.

-If you’re Pinning products faster than you can make them and run out of original content, start Pinning your blog posts to drive traffic back to your website.
+If you’re Pinning products faster than you can make them and run out of original images, start Pinning your blog posts to drive traffic back to your website.
 The Make It Collective does this with our Meet the Maker blog posts by creating a Pin using Canva‘s Pinterest graphic templates.

 We include an image of the Maker, along with a preview image of their product, their business name and the name of the series, Meet the Maker.
 When these Pins are added to our Meet the Maker Pinterest Board, we include a link to the article on our blog.
 When the Pin is clicked on Pinterest, it drives traffic back to our blog and introduces readers to our Makers’ products.